yihe-61wu/yihe-61wu.github.io/source/_posts/online-shed-homepage.md

 The line `Blog: /blog/ || fa fa-book` is newly added to create a tab on the main menu.
 There were some odd behaviours when the two blocks in the two files were inconsistent, but I haven't got time to explore or learn the logic behind.

 ## 2. New Homepage
-To achieve change 2, simply create `\source\index.md` under `\source\`.
+To achieve change 2, simply create `/source/index.md` under `/source/`.

 This is rather straightforward given my brief self-introduction, except the slightly non-trivial formatting for the Chinese part: vertical writing as in traditional Chinese—the characters are arranged from top to bottom in columns instead of rows, and the columns should flow from righ to left.

 ## 2-1.
 Vertical Writing
-As markdown doesn't care about formatting and hexo doesn't support vertical columns natively[^2], the desired formatting is achieved by embedding the following HTML block inside `\source\index.md`:
+As markdown doesn't care about formatting and hexo doesn't support vertical columns natively[^2], the desired formatting is achieved by embedding the following HTML block inside `/source/index.md`:
 ```
 <div style="display: flex; justify-content: flex-end;">
 <div style="